sveinung/writings/maintainable_backbone_tests.md

  };
 ```

-And the `dropDownViewPageObject` is quite simple:
+The `dropDownViewPageObject` is just a simple helper:

 ```diff
 +function dropDownViewPageObject($el) {